qkafae/sacks/README.md

+*This will turn into a fabric mod soon*

 # Sacks (or Ability Sacks)

 Sacks is a bukkit plugin that adds custom sack abilities and 10 classes, enchancing the vanilla PVP experience.